seibelsh/sgamesolver/docs/source/interacting_with_the_solver.rst

     homotopy.solver.start_storing_path()

+Note that storing the path comes at a small cost in performance and memory.

-(By default, the solver path will store 1000 past states;
+By the way: By default, the solver path will store 1000 past states;
-whenever that number has been reached, all but every 10th are discarded, and recording resumes normally.
-To if you want to change this number, use e.g.
+whenever that number is reached, all but every
+10th currently saved steps are discarded, and recording resumes normally.
- ``homotopy.solver.start_storing_path(num_steps=10000)`` )
+To if you want to change
+this maximum number, use e.g

+>>>homotopy.solver.start_storing_path(num_steps=25000)

 Returning to a past step on the path